 But, when our parenting skills seem shaken loose by high pitch screams and children running away from us, we all know the temptation to run back home.

-When your kid is the naughty one at the store it seems every parenting skill we ever gained flies out the window.
+When your kid is the one at the store making everyone else shake their head in disapproval. it seems every parenting skill we ever gained flies out the window.

 We automatically label ourselves as that mom.